-Key Stage 1 & 2
+Key Stage 2

-The International Primary curriculum is planned to provide a balance of activities across the Programmes of Study on a 2 year cycle.
+An outside agency (Premier Sport Development) deliver a PE lesson per week for the key stage.
 This is supplemented by the progressive schemes of work provided by the Val Sabin scheme of work in Gymnastics, Dance and Games.
 Lessons are blocked in units of work to promote greater depth of understanding, developing skills, contextual application of these skills and the ability to perform reflectively.
 Children are also given regular opportunities to compete in a number of competitions in a range of sports.
 Currently swimming lessons take place weekly for Years 3-4 on a termly rota.
 Transport time to the local pool is included as part of the PE time allocation.